Yandex Cloud

 • Getting operation details

-You can get detailed information about each YTsaurus cluster you created.
+You can request detailed information for each YTsaurus cluster you have created.

 Getting a list of clusters in a folderGetting a list of clusters in a folder